-What is a Rent-to-Own Agreement?
+What Is a Rent-to-Own Lease Agreement?

-Rent-to-own agreements detail the arrangement between the landlord and tenant to lease the rental property while also granting the tenant the option to purchase the property before the end of the lease term.
+A rent-to-own lease agreement details the arrangement between the landlord and tenant to lease the rental property while also granting the tenant the option to purchase the property before the end of the lease term.

 Option to Purchase

-This consideration can be a set amount paid upfront – typically between 1% and 5% of the purchase price- or a portion of the monthly rent payments as noted in the lease agreement portion of the rental contract.
+This consideration can be a set amount paid upfront – typically between 1% and 5% of the purchase price- or a portion of the monthly rent payments noted in the lease agreement portion of the rental contract.